PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-07 20:19:54
+Last updated: 2024-04-07 20:20:27
-Random Quote: If I now change my past, I will change who I am right now - The Stranger
+Random Quote: Talkin' to you was one of the best parts of my whole year. - Fezco